SUPPORT

 Criteria for working with our clients: Mainly unemployed people in receipt of Universal Credit, Jobseeker’s Allowance, Employment Support Allowance, Income Support although anyone with a disability can access services.

 Other Information: Specialist Advisor Support including Access to Work and specialist disability services.
 Access to jobs across the UK and Europe, training opportunities, job search assistance, work experience placements, sector based work academies and Work Trials.
-Assistance provided to Employers with using our Universal Jobmatch service to advertise vacancies
+Assistance provided to Employers with using our Universal Jobmatch service to advertise vacancies.

 Contact